 Growler offers visitors a glimpse into life aboard a nuclear submarine, an experience only available at the Intrepid Museum.
 Admire the space shuttle Enterprise, the prototype for NASA's important space shuttle program.
 On display at Pier 86, the BA Concorde broke records in 1996 by crossing the Atlantic Ocean in under 3 hours.
 With impressive collections, interactive tours, and educational programming, the Intrepid should be high on the list of anyone interested in a slice of history.

 Finish your day with an evening cruise under the twinkling Manhattan skyline on Circle Line Cruise's Harbor Lights Cruise.
 Enjoy picturesque views of the Big Apple's most famous attractions from the deck while sipping a cocktail from their fully-stocked bar.
 This two-hour cruise is one you'll never forget.

-TIP: If you've already enjoyed the Statue of Liberty cruise then you'll have to pay separately for your Harbor Lights Cruise.
+Pro Tip: If you've already enjoyed the Statue of Liberty cruise then you'll have to pay separately for your Harbor Lights Cruise.
 The City Pass allows you the choice between the two cruises, not both.